faruknane/ILDynamics/README.md

 #### Filters
 - **NoFilter:** Copies the current IL Code, no filter is applied.
 - **MethodCallSwapper:** Swaps some method calls in a method with other methods specified.
-- **ParameterRemover:** Can remove unused parameters. (for purpose of removing closure parameter of Action and Func)
+- **ParameterRemover:** Can remove unused parameters. (for purpose of removing closure parameter of lamda functions)

 ## Usages
 - Dynamic Method Creation